rpuntaie/remdups/README.rst

 remdups
 =======

-- it generates a script that removes duplicate files starting from file hashes
+``remdups`` generates a script that removes duplicate files starting from file hashes.
-- it can also generate a list of file hashes
+It can also generate a these file hashes.
+It allows to specify which files to keep and which to remove.
+Byte-wise comparison available to be on the safe side.

-The resulting script should be further inspected, possibly re-generated with different parameters and finally executed separately from your shell.
+The resulting script should be further inspected, possibly re-generated with different parameters and finally executed separately in your shell.

 install
 =======